Note: enquiries about costs should be made to email@example.com.

 4.5 The costs of a successful application for permission to appeal become costs in the appeal unless the Board orders otherwise.

 4.6 The general rule is that a fee for one junior counsel is allowed for preparing an application for permission to appeal or a notice of objection.
 A fee will be allowed for King's Counsel instead of or in addition to junior counsel if this is held to be necessary because of the difficulty or complexity of the case or other good reason.

 4.7 For guideline figures for fees on application for permission to appeal, see paragraph 13.

-5.1 A claim for costs in Form 5 must be filed within three months of the date on which the relevant costs order is made and must at the same time be served on the other parties.
+5.1 A claim for costs in Form 5 must be filed within three months of the date of the relevant costs order and must be served on the other parties.

 - the bill of costs (Form 5);